ratwolfzero/hopalong_python/README.md

 - (time)
 - (resource)

-"time" and "recource" only if you want to track time and memory used,
+"time" and "resource" only if you want to track time and memory used,
  if not please also comment out the related code snippets in main().

     import matplotlib.pyplot as plt